 $2,000,000

-Network Security and Privacy Liability Insurance.
-During the term of this Contract, Supplier will maintain coverage for network security and privacy liability.
-The coverage may be endorsed on another form of liability coverage or written on a standalone policy.
-The insurance must cover claims which may arise from failure of Supplier’s security resulting in, but not limited to, computer attacks, unauthorized access, disclosure of not public data – including but not limited to, confidential or private information, transmission of a computer virus, or denial of service.

-Minimum limits:

-$2,000,000 per occurrence

-$2,000,000 annual aggregate

 Failure of Supplier to maintain the required insurance will constitute a material breach entitling Sourcewell to immediately terminate this Contract for default.

 B. CERTIFICATES OF INSURANCE.
 Prior to commencing under this Contract, Supplier must furnish to Sourcewell a certificate of insurance, as evidence of the insurance required under this Contract.
 Prior to expiration of the policy(ies), renewal certificates must be mailed to Sourcewell, 202 12th Street Northeast, P.O.
 Box 219, Staples, MN 56479 or sent to the Sourcewell Supplier Development Administrator assigned to this Contract.
 The certificates must be signed by a person authorized by the insurer(s) to bind coverage on their behalf.